Gramm Ties Front-Runner Dole In Iowa Straw Poll

 ``All it tells me is they did a good job of getting a lot of people to come to Ames today,″ Reed said. ``This is not going to affect the results of the caucuses in February.″

-Even rivals who placed well back in the pack said the vote proved Dole a fragile front-runner, vulnerable even in his Midwestern backyard.
+Gramm and other rivals quickly made the case that the vote proved Dole a fragile front-runner, vulnerable even in his Midwestern backyard.

-``It shows us what we have been finding out in the field _ Dole's support is not solid,'' said Mark Helmke, a top aide to Indiana Sen. Dick Lugar, who finished way back in seventh place with 466 votes, or 4.4 percent.
+``It shows us what we have been finding out in the field _ Dole’s support is not solid,″ said Mark Helmke, a top aide to Indiana Sen. Dick Lugar, who finished way back in seventh place with 466 votes.

 Buchanan said allowing out-of-staters to vote ``diminishes the importance of this.″ Still, he said ``it’s important to the degree that it’s the first time we all get to take our cars out on the track and we get to see if someone’s got unexpected engine trouble.
 If so, you got six months to fix it.″